-Greg Angel is an evening anchor with Spectrum News 13.
-He first joined Spectrum News 13 in January 2018 as a Reporter.
+Evening anchor Greg Angel first joined Spectrum News 13 in January 2018 as a reporter.

-Of the thousands of stories and issues Greg has covered in his career, few compare to the impact covering Florida’s broken unemployment system during the COVID-19 pandemic.
-Aggressively holding state leaders accountable, and giving Floridians a voice, it’s estimated Greg helped highlight system failures that brought legislative changes, and millions of dollars’ worth of owed benefits to tens of thousands of people.
+Of the thousands of stories and issues Greg has covered in his career, few compare to covering Florida’s broken unemployment system during the COVID-19 pandemic.
+Thanks to his work aggressively holding state leaders accountable, it’s estimated Greg helped highlight system failures that brought legislative changes, and millions of dollars’ worth of owed benefits, to tens of thousands of Floridians.

-Past assignments have taken him to the Dominican Republic as part of a more than year-long investigation into the mysterious disappearance of Palm Beach tennis pro Darryl Fornatora.
-He also traveled to Haugesund, Norway to see firsthand how fate helped the crew of a Norwegian supply ship to unexpectedly find the boat belonging to missing Jupiter, Florida teens Austin Stephanos and Perry Cohen.
+Greg’s past assignments have taken him to the Dominican Republic as part of the investigation into the mysterious disappearance of Palm Beach tennis pro Darryl Fornatora.
+He also traveled to Haugesund, Norway to see firsthand how fate helped the crew of a Norwegian supply ship unexpectedly find the boat belonging to missing Jupiter, Florida teens Austin Stephanos and Perry Cohen.

 Greg’s work has earned multiple honors from groups including Florida Association of Broadcast Journalists, Florida Associated Press Broadcasters, and Suncoast Emmys.

 Outside of the newsroom, Greg loves exploring all Central Florida has to offer especially the area attractions, parks, and airports.
 Yup, you read that right.
 When not hopping on a plane to travel somewhere, Greg’s favorite hobbies also photography, “plane spotting” (it’s exactly what it sounds like), and learning to fly.

 In his spare time, you’ll likely find Greg volunteering in the community, brunching out and about, or strolling through town with his dog, Tucker.